 Commonly, I see married and unmarried couples repeat highly fatiguing and painful communication patterns right before my eyes.

 Chronic communication problems slowly and progressively worsen over months and years and in turn, contaminate emotional and sexual intimacy.

 Casual conversations quickly deteriorate into arguing with little resolution, while vital conversations become more reactive and bitter.

 Universally, it’s difficult to see ourselves accurately or understand how we truly react when we are emotionally triggered.

-What do you know about YOU when you get emotionally triggered by conflict with your partner ?
+What do you know about YOU when you get emotionally triggered by the conflict with your partner?

-Are you more laser focused on what you perceive you partner did wrong rather than what you did wrong?
+Are you more laser-focused on what you perceive your partner did wrong rather than what you did wrong?